 Visit the Discord channel if you are stuck!

 Make a repository to GitHub and publish your solutions in clearly ordered files / folders.
 If you need help publishing using Git you should refer to their guide.
-Make sure that the repository is available to me, either by using a public repository or a private repository and adding Jakousa as a collaborator.
+Make sure that the repository is available to us, either by using a public repository or a private repository and adding Jakousa and mluukkai as collaborators.